-The town of Pitlochry in Perthshire is a gateway to the Highlands.
-This is a popular town with lovely scenery and Scotland's smallest distillery.
+The bustling town of Pitlochry is a gateway to the Highlands.
+It's a popular town with great scenery and home to Scotland's smallest distillery.

-Just off the main A9 route north, the town of Pitlochry is a busy stop-off point for tourists heading into the Highlands.
+Just off the main A9 route north, the town is a busy stop-off point for people heading into the Highlands.
 It benefits from a lovely setting on the River Tummel, backed by Ben Vrackie, and is particularly beautiful during the changing colours of autumn.

-Pitlochry Power Station and Dam has the unusual attraction of a salmon ladder, which helps the fish bypass the dam and get into Loch Faskally.
-Downstream is the nationally renowned Pitlochry Festival Theatre or why not take a more leisurely walk to the Edradour Distillery, Scotland's smallest, for an intimate tour and a wee dram?
+Visit Pitlochry Power Station and Dam which has the unusual attraction of a salmon ladder, which helps the fish bypass the dam and get into Loch Faskally.
+Downstream is the nationally renowned Pitlochry Festival Theatre and why not pop into Edradour Distillery, Scotland's smallest, for an intimate tour and a wee dram.